Yandex Cloud

 gRPC API

-1. Go to the folder page and select Managed Service for MySQL.
+1. Go to Managed Service for MySQL.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To delete a database, run the command:
+To delete a database, run this command:

 yc managed-mysql database delete <DB_name> --cluster-name=<cluster_name>

-You can request the cluster name with the list of clusters in the folder.
+You can get the cluster name with the list of clusters in the folder.

-1. Open the current Terraform configuration file with an infrastructure plan.
+1. Open the current Terraform configuration file describing your infrastructure.

 3. Make sure the settings are correct.